DEsterossa/Data-Science-/README.md

 # Data-Science
-Here are my completed data science projects
+Here are my projects from YandexPracticum data science course